farmera/sare_grant/how_plants_see.md

 * Plants use chlorophyll, water, and carbon dioxide to synthesize sugar.
 Sugars make the plant.
 * Chloroplasts cells contain chlorophyll which absorbs light, mainly in red and blue wavelengths.
-* Green light is absorbed less and is reflected away (that's why plants are green).

-While our study's purpose is to provide an assessment regarding use of aerial tools for determining the health and productivity of sugar cane, before discussing our approach, we first discuss basic principles of what such systems measure and how they achieve their results.
+While our study's purpose was to provide an assessment regarding use of aerial tools for determining the health and productivity of sugar cane, before discussing our approach, we first discuss basic principles of what such systems measure and how they achieve their results.